Table of Contents

 Non-renewal of a fixed-term or annual appointment.
 P&A employees may not use this policy to complain of non-renewal of a fixed-term or annual appointment if the non-renewal is consistent with Administrative Policy: Non-Renewal of Appointment for Academic Professional and Administrative Employees and not in violation of some other University policy.

 Violation of Board of Regents Policy: Code of Conduct.
 By its own terms, Board of Regents Policy: Code of Conduct does not create substantive or procedural rights and cannot be the basis of a petition.

 The University may raise a jurisdictional challenge to a petition at any point in the petition process.

 On receipt of a jurisdictional challenge, the Director will ask both parties to present their views on jurisdiction.
 The Director then will make a written determination whether the petition meets the jurisdictional requirements for the formal process.

-Either party may object to the Director’s determination by notifying the Director in writing within two weeks of the party's receipt of the determination.
-The Office for Conflict Resolution will forward the Director’s decision to the Executive Vice President and Provost who may accept, modify, or reject it in accord with the procedures for the Senior Vice President’s review of panel decisions.
+Either party may object to the Director’s determination by notifying the Director in writing within two weeks of the party’s receipt of the determination.
+The Office for Conflict Resolution will forward the Director’s decision to the Senior Vice President for Academic Affairs who may accept, modify, or reject it in accord with the procedures for the Executive Vice President & Provost’s review of panel decisions.